mkaomwakuni/Weaver-News-App/README.md

 ## About the Developer

 Hi there!
-I'm [Your Name], a passionate Android developer with a strong interest in creating user-friendly and engaging apps.
+I'm Mkao, a passionate Android developer with a strong interest in creating user-friendly and engaging apps.
 Weaver News App showcases my skills in integrating modern technologies, delivering a seamless user experience, and staying up-to-date with the latest industry practices.

 ## License